d-rue/BookApp/README.md

 # BookApp
-A simple Spring Boot book application, which saves randomly generated book data to an In-Memory H2 Database at start up.
+A Spring Boot Application, which saves randomly generated book data to an In-Memory H2 Database at start up.
-This is handled by a Book Repository Interface of JpaRepository covering the Book Entity.

 Accessible Endpoints at http://localhost:8080: